Studios - My Story

 Crystal Sound Recording Studios

-increase in complexity, super-human demands are being made on the operators of
+increase in complexity, super-human demands are being made on

-development and in use at Crystal Sound Recording Studios has combined
+under development and in use at Crystal Sound Recording Studios

 FOR A MUCH LARGER PICTURE! (opens into a new window)

-primarily of the voltage control type, i.e., attenuation
+are primarily of the voltage control type, i.e., attenuation

 is a function of control voltage.
-Such attenuators, using pulse width modulation or
+Such attenuators, using pulse

 The cornerstone of the Crystalab